 Our physical therapists offer up specialized training in Hand Therapy, which improves your manual mobility when suffering with injuries like:

 Occupational therapy is a rehabilitation and therapy process.
-Occupational therapists help patients recover from any physical, cognitive or psychosocial impairments.
-Occupational therapist helps their patients to overcome physical, cognitive, and psychosocial impairments.
+Occupational therapist helps their patients to overcome physical, cognitive and psychosocial impairments.
 This will eventually make them improve their quality of life.

 Occupational therapists (OTs) carry out assessments of people of all ages who have a physical or mental health condition.
 They help people carry out their daily activities and work in partnership with other professionals to give the best care possible.